sigalrmp/Ultimate-Tic-Tac-Toe/README.md

 ### Building and installing uttt

+(all of the following should be in the OCaml directory)

 You should be able to install all of the dependencies and build and install the application as follows.